 Tokyo, being the biggest city in the world with 37 million inhabitants in the metropolitan area, is also one of the most developed cities in the world.
 It is a center of some cutting-edge technology and exciting attractions that take you to an unknown world that you have never imagined before.
 On the other hand, it also boasts some old areas that played a significant role building such a metropolitan city over time.
-Many of these traditional ‘old’ neighbourhoods have made place for the new cityscape or were destroyed by the fires, earthquakes or during the WWⅡ.
+Many of these traditional ‘old’ neighborhoods have made place for the new cityscape or were destroyed by the fires, earthquakes or during the WWⅡ.
 However, still some traditional areas exist and they are in stark contrast with the modern skyrise of for example Roppongi and Shinjuku.
 Visiting the older areas of Yanaka and Asakusa allow you to immerse yourself in traditional experiences while exploring the scenic spots that were preserved over centuries.
-Here is an ultimate tourist attraction guide for old Tokyo and new Tokyo!
+Here is an ultimate tourist attraction guide for the traditional side of Tokyo and modern side of Tokyo!

 Edo vs. Tokyo

-In this article, Old Tokyo refers to the following areas: Asakusa (浅草)/ Yanesen (谷根千)/ Shibamata (柴又)/ Nihonbashi (日本橋)/ Ningyocho (人形町).
-In these areas you can experience some of the old traditional atmosphere that many associate with Japan.
+In this article, the traditional side of Tokyo refers to the following areas: Asakusa (浅草)/ Yanesen (谷根千)/ Shibamata (柴又)/ Nihonbashi (日本橋)/ Ningyocho (人形町).
+In these areas you can experience some of the old traditional atmosphere that is associated with Japan’s history.
 Some of these areas are known as great places to have a taste of shitamachi, the ‘old centre of Tokyo’ too.

 1. Asakusa (浅草)